Oberheim OB-X8 Analog Polyphonic Synthesizer

 available.
 The only minus is the eight voices are divided for

 each and polyphony is now limited to four.
-I did not see a
+There does not

-facility to expand more voices beyond eight in the OB-X8.
+appear to be any facility to expand more voices beyond eight in the

-who has owned a Four Voice or P5 won’t find this too limiting.
+owned a Four Voice or P5 won't find this too limiting.
+If its

 61 note keyboard is not enough for a split mode, you can use an